 An area of hydrocarbon contaminated soil was encountered during 2010 and 2011 removal activities.
 This contamination was believed to be associated with the 1978 camp fuel tank spill.
 Approximately 25 cy of soil was excavated (to bedrock) and disposed of offsite during 2010, with an additional 315 cy excavated in 2011.
-If additional contamination is encountered during future removal activities, then the material will be disposed of in accordance with state and federal regulations.
+No additional contamination was encountered during the 2014 removal activities indicating that the spill has been completely remediated.